 What have we achieved so far?

-The Northern Territory Government contracted Australia’s National Research Organisation for Women’s Safety to undertake extensive stakeholder engagement to inform the development of the RAMF and CRAT.
+The Northern Territory Government contracted Australia’s National Research Organisation for Women’s Safety and Jackie Burke Consulting, who undertook extensive stakeholder engagement to inform the development of the RAMF and CRAT.

 What is next?

 - Further training rounds are scheduled for May and October 2021.
 Ongoing training delivery is expected to be managed through the new DFSV Resource centre from 2022.

 - An online video-based RAMF orientation module is being developed for release in mid-2021.

 - The RAMF will be reviewed in 2023, with a particular focus on implementation in remote communities.